U.S. flag

 Description of original award (Fiscal Year 2022, $200,000)

-In order to achieve this goal, will OVP implement a violence interrupter/street level outreach pilot program that employs outreach workers who engage with youth and young adults between the ages of 8 and 18 who are at risk of becoming victims or perpetrators of violence.
-The goal is to reduce their risks and limit their future involvement with the criminal justice system.
-Outreach workers engage with individuals and families to build relationships and address risk and protective factors.
+The street level outreach program engages with individuals and families to build relationships and address risk and protective factors.
 They also provide support services to those families in need.
 Violence Interrupters are present in potential high-risk areas to interrupt, mediate and redirect potential conflicts and violence.
-They provided support for families during times of trauma and grief.
+They provide support for families during times of trauma and grief.
 Additionally, Violence interrupters and outreach workers will provide and attend prosocial activities and community events to engage with individuals, developing real trust.
-Furthermore, Violence interrupters will monitor designated hot spots around the city, which help reduce potentially violent interactions.
+Violence interrupters will monitor designated hot spots around the city, which help reduce potentially violent interactions.

 Date Created: July 26, 2022